Casten Nemra: Early life and education

 Nemra was born on July 29, 1971, in Ebeye, Kwajalein Atoll, Marshall Islands, which were part of the Trust Territory of the Pacific Islands at the time.
 He was educated at Assumption High School, a Roman Catholic school in Majuro.
 Nemra received a Bachelor of Business Administration from Portland State University in 2000.

 Career

 Nemra served as the Budget Director for Office of International Development Assistance from 2001 to 2004.
 He then served as Assistant Secretary for the Ministry of Finance from 2004 to 2007.
 Nemra was next appointed the Chief Secretary of the Republic of the Marshall Islands from 2008 until 2015.

 Nemra was elected as a Senator in the Nitijeļā in the 2015 general election, representing the Jaluit Atoll constituency in the Ralik Chain.

-Since January 2020, he has been the foreign minister of the Marshall Islands.
+He was the foreign minister of the Marshall Islands from 2020 to 2022.
 As foreign minister, he highlighted that the Marshallese government and people "have no intention to relocate" or become climate refugees.
 He said in April 2021 that the Marshallese are on the islands to stay.
+He was appointed Minister of Finance in June 2023.